When it comes to businesses these days, one has to be efficient to be successful, and that is often where outsourcing comes in.

 · Customer service

-Customer service and support is among the common outsourced tasks, especially with the growing number of complaints, concerns, and needs of the customers.
-It is a smart idea to have someone or a system that is focused on keeping the customers engaged and happy since they are the most valued asset of any business.
+It is smart to have customer service experts focused on keeping the customers engaged and happy since they are the most valued asset of any business.

 · Live chat support

-Live chat support systems can also be outsourced for the same purpose in outsourcing customer service.
+Live chat support systems can also be outsourced for the same purpose as outsourcing customer service.

 · Community moderation